Broadway Presbyterian Church - New York City

 (1855-1910)

 Rev. Bruen died in 1829 and was succeeded by Dr. Erskine Mason, whose pastorate including the founding of Union Theological Seminary.
 This was a time of deep division within the Presbyterian denomination over the issue of slavery and ecclesiastical innovations, such as allowing women to pray in public and abolishing pew fees.
 When the denomination split, the more liberal faction formed their own General Assembly and Erskine Mason became its stated clerk.
 Following the death of Dr. Erskine in 1852, Dr. Joel Parker was called to be pastor.
 His 11-year pastorate was plagued by conflicts that eventually split the church.
-About half of the families followed Parker uptown where a Romanesque-Gothic sanctuary was built in 1854-55.
+About half of the families followed Parker uptown where a Romanesque-Gothic sanctuary was built in 1854-55 as the Fourth Avenue Presbyterian Church.
 This building was later known as "Dr. Crosby's Church" after the celebrated Rev. Howard Crosby, D.D., who founded the Hope Mission Chapel on East 4th Street, and Grace Chapel on East 22nd Street.
 Dr. Crosby was perhaps best known as the founder of the Society for the Prevention of Crime, which managed to briefly suspend the sale of alcohol in all city saloons, but he was also the Chancellor of New York University.
 Dr. Crosby was instrumental in severing the ties between Union Theological Seminary and the Presbyterian Church.
 After his death in 1891, The New York Times memorialized him as a man who had "done more than any other single individual in this generation to check vice in its most offensive forms."

 1925 photo of Broadway Presbyterian Church - New York City (photo: Broadway Presbyterian Church)